 Annexation, growth, and City of Seattle regulations

 Paul Copestick’s building was in the northern part of the Wedgwood neighborhood (north of NE 85th Street) which did not come into the boundaries of the City of Seattle until 1953.
+The final phase of annexation of north Seattle neighborhoods was completed in 1954 when the north city boundary line was set at NE 145th Street, as it is today.

 Mr. Copestick disputed the City of Seattle regulations about business signage and he filed an appeal which he ultimately won.
 He also protested the further widening of 35th Ave NE, which would cut into his property in front of his building.